Rajesh-sr-sr/Nutrition-Assistant-/10.Backend Structure/backend_structure.md

 ---

-# Subdirectory Explanations
+# Folder Description

-## `server.js` (Server Initialization)
+## `server.js`

-Acts as the entry point of the backend application.
+The main entry point of the backend application.

 **Responsibilities**

-* Initializes the Express server.
+* Initialize the Express server.
-* Connects to MongoDB.
+* Connect to MongoDB.
-* Registers middleware.
+* Configure middleware.
-* Loads API routes.
+* Register API routes.
-* Starts the application on the configured server port.
+* Start the server on the configured port.

 ---

+## `config/`

+Contains application configuration files.

+### `db.js`

+Responsible for:

+* Connecting to MongoDB using Mongoose.
+* Managing database connection settings.
+* Handling connection errors.

+---

-## Models Folder (`models/`)
+## `models/`

-Stores all Mongoose schemas used by the application.
+Contains all Mongoose schemas used in the application.

 ### UserModel

-Stores user registration details.
+Stores user information such as:

 * Name
 * Email
-* Password
+* Password (hashed)
 * Age
 * Height
 * Weight